-as_behavior() Creates a mixed behavior profile which is equivalent to this mixed strategy profile. copy() Creates a copy of the mixed strategy profile. liap_value() Returns the Lyapunov value (see [McK91]) of the strategy profile. normalize() Create a profile with the same strategy proportions as this one, but normalised so probabilities for each player sum to one. payoff(player) Returns the expected payoff to a player if all players play according to the profile. randomize([denom]) Randomizes the probabilities in the profile. regret(strategy) Returns the regret to playing strategy , if all other players play according to the profile. strategy_value(strategy) Returns the expected payoff to playing the strategy, if all other players play according to the profile. strategy_value_deriv(strategy, other) Returns the derivative of the payoff to playing strategy , with respect to the probability that other is played.
+as_behavior() Creates a mixed behavior profile which is equivalent to this mixed strategy profile. copy() Creates a copy of the mixed strategy profile. liap_value() Returns the Lyapunov value (see [McK91]) of the strategy profile. mixed_strategies() Iterate over the mixed strategies in the profile. normalize() Create a profile with the same strategy proportions as this one, but normalised so probabilities for each player sum to one. payoff(player) Returns the expected payoff to a player if all players play according to the profile. randomize([denom]) Randomizes the probabilities in the profile. regret(strategy) Returns the regret to playing strategy , if all other players play according to the profile. strategy_value(strategy) Returns the expected payoff to playing the strategy, if all other players play according to the profile. strategy_value_deriv(strategy, other) Returns the derivative of the payoff to playing strategy , with respect to the probability that other is played.

-game The game on which this mixed strategy profile is de- fined.
+game The game on which this mixed strategy profile is defined.
+1111001 pygambit.gambit.MixedStrategyProfile.game pygambit.gambit.MixedStrategyProfile.mixed_strategies

-pygambit.gambit.MixedStrategyProfile.game